LumaKernel/coqpit.vim/README.md

 - [ ] weaken highlight priority less than 0
   - for search hightlight

-- [ ] bug: cursor moves on Goals/Infos window
+- [x] ~bug: cursor moves on Goals/Infos window~
+  - Not bug.
+Updating buffer leads cursor moves to top.

 - [ ] Goals syntax
   - [ ] For now, minimum.